Strawberry Blueberry Sorbet

 - 1 1/2 pounds fresh strawberries, hulled and halved

 DirectionsBe sure you have prepared your freezer bowl in advance (see note above).

 Place the blueberries and 1 tablespoon of water into a saucepan and bring to a boil.
-Simmer for 2 to 3 minutes.
+Reduce heat and simmer uncovered for 2 to 3 minutes.
 Remove from heat and let it cool to room temperature.

-Place the strawberries, blueberries, sugar, and lemon juice into a blender and puree until smooth.
+In a blender, puree the strawberries, cooked blueberries, sugar, and lemon juice until smooth.
 Set a large mesh strainer over a bowl and pour in 1/2 of the berry mixture.
-Use the back of a spoon to press the berry puree through the strainer.
+Use the back of a spoon to press it through the strainer.
 Occasionally scrape the bottom to get any excess liquid that collects underneath.
 Discard the solids.
 Repeat the process with the rest of the berry puree.

 Cover and refrigerate 1 1/2 to 2 hours.
 Once chilled, transfer the mixture into an ice cream maker and let it mix until thickened, about 20 minutes, or until it has a smooth, creamy texture.
 Follow your manufacturer’s instructions for best results.
 Spoon the sorbet into an airtight container and place it in the freezer for about 2 hours, or until firm enough to scoop.

 - Black Cherry Berry Sorbet